wangbrian26/Prework-Study-Guide/README.md

 If you click on the image at the heading, you can find a picture of me and my dog, Noki!
 If you click on the image of me and my dog, it will switch back to the original image.

+You can make this study guide your own!
+Right now I have created a way through a mix of JavaScript and HTML to allow users to insert their own notes in the different sections.
+However, please note that your edits will be deleted if you refresh the page.
+Therefore, make sure that you are keeping your own notes safe.

 ## Credits

 N/A